Racism at work: how to stop discrimination in the workplace

 - An ethnicity pay gap, alongside the gender pay gap

-From here, you need to regularly analyze the data, report the results to all managers and leaders, and create action plans to address imbalances.
+From here, you need to regularly analyse the data, report the results to all managers and leaders, and create action plans to address imbalances.

 Companies need to approach racism at work with passion, commitment, and skill to make positive change.
 Part of this means holding themselves accountable, from the top, via targets that are regularly and transparently reported on.